-causes extremely serious damage to public interest that may be protected by classification, it is classified as “Top secret!”,
+• causes extremely serious damage to public interest that may be protected by classification, it is classified as “Top secret!”,

-causes serious damage to public interest that may be protected by classification, it is classified as “Secret!”,
+• causes serious damage to public interest that may be protected by classification, it is classified as “Secret!”,

-causes damage to public interest that may be protected by classification, it is classified as “Confidential!”,
+• causes damage to public interest that may be protected by classification, it is classified as “Confidential!”,

-adversely affects public interest that may be protected by classification, it is classified as “Restricted access!”.
+• adversely affects public interest that may be protected by classification, it is classified as “Restricted access!”.

+As per the Information Act, information with public interest cannot be accessed if it is considered classified information by the Act on the Protection of Classified Information until the time of the cessation or termination of the classification.
+The Authority however may initiate a classification-supervision inspection to review the legitimacy of the classification and if it ascertains the infringement of regulations concerning national classified data during said investigation, it may call upon the classifier to change the level of classification or the classification deadline according to the regulations.

+Problems reported by environmental- and nature protection civil organizations:

+The scope of information classified is too broad in practice, in many cases classification is unjustified, and there are cases where the only goal of classification is the denial of information from the public.

-53. Section 300 of Act IV of 1978 sets out a new statutory case under the title of the breach of economic secrets as of 1 September 2005; the regulation has been in force as of 1 January 2008.
+53. Section 300 of Act IV. of 1978. sets out a new statutory case under the title of the breach of economic secrets as of 1 September 2005; the regulation has been in force as of 1 January 2008.
 The new Penal Code that overruled the 1978.
-Act contains the above mentioned case in § 413. of Act No. C. of 2012.
+Act contains the above mentioned case in Section 413 of Paragraph (1) of Act C of 2012.
 The case contains inter alia the breach of bank-, securities-, fund-, insurance or employer pension secrets considered to be confidential.
-Paragraph (2) of section 413. states that “It is not considered a breach of economic confidentiality if someone fulfils his obligations laid down in the act regarding the publishing of information of general interest and information public on general interests”.
+Item a) of Paragraph (2) of Section 413. states that “It is not considered a breach of economic confidentiality if someone fulfils his obligations laid down in the act regarding the publishing of information of general interest and information public on general interests”.

-Article 4, paragraph 4 d) - different categories of business secrets
+Article 4, item d) of paragraph 4 - different categories of business secrets

-54. Section 81 (2)-(3) of the Civil Code defines business secrets as follows:
+54. Paragraph (1) of Section 2:47 of the Civil Code defines business secrets as follows:

-“Business secrets shall comprise all of the facts, information, conclusions or data pertaining to economic activities that, if published or released to or used by unauthorized persons, are likely to imperil the rightful financial, economic or market interest of the owner of such secrets - other than the State of Hungary -, provided the owner has taken all of the necessary steps to keep such information confidential.”
+“(1)Business secrets shall comprise all of the facts, information, conclusions or data not commonly known or not easily accessible to persons pursuing relevant economical activities, that, if obtained, used, shared with others or published by unauthorized persons, are likely to infringe or imperil the rightful financial, economic or market interest of the right holder provided that no unlawful conduct may be attributed to the rightful holder of rights pertaining to the protection of confidentiality.”

-55. Sectorial legislation also make reference to the definitions of the Civil Code; so-called sectorial types of secrets are defined in relation to individual sectors.
+55. Sectoral legislation also make reference to the definitions of the Civil Code; so-called sectoral types of secrets are defined in relation to individual sectors.

-the secrets protected under the Administrative Procedures Code in the area of public administrative law: classified data, business, bank, insurance, securities, fund, payment secrets and private secrets.
+The secrets protected under the Administrative Procedures Code in the area of public administrative law: classified data, business, bank, insurance, securities, fund, payment secrets and private secrets.

-securities: Section 369 of the Capital Market Act.
+• securities: Paragraph(1) of Section 369 of the 2001.
+CXXI.
+Capital Market Act;

-bank secret: Section 50 of the Act on Credit Institutions and Financial Enterprises
+• bank secret: Paragraph (1) of Section 160 of the 2013.
+CCXXXVII.
+Act on Credit Institutions and Financial Enterprises;

-payment secret: Section 59 of Act LXXXV of 2009 on Payment Services
+• payment secret: Section 59 of Act LXXXV. of 2009. on Payment Services

-fund secret: Section 78 of Act LXXXII of 1997 on Private Pensions and Private Pension Funds
+• fund secret: Paragraph (2) of Section 78 of Act LXXXII. of 1997. on Private Pensions and Private Pension Funds;

-Section 40/A (1) of Act XCVI of 1993 on Voluntary Mutual Insurance Funds defines business secrets differently than the Civil Code; Subsection (2) defines the fund secret.
+• Paragraph(1) of Section40/A of Act XCVI of 1993. on Voluntary Mutual Insurance Funds defines business secrets as the same as the Civil Code; Paragraph (2) defines the fund secret.

-insurance secret: Section 153 of Act LX of 2003 on Insurance Companies and Insurance Activity
+• insurance secret: Section 135-143 of Act LXXXVII. of 2014. and Insurance Activity.

-Article 4, paragraph 4 f) (personal data)
+Article 4, item f) of paragraph 4 (personal data)